Epimorphisms with respect to maps into sets

 eq-iff

-( λ _ unit-trunc-Prop (pair a refl))
+( λ _ unit-trunc-Prop (a , refl))

 ( λ _ raise-star))))

-( b))))
+( b)))

 ( raise-star)